Yandex Cloud

 Alert

-If you change the rules in the security profile, all existing rules will be deleted.
-This is why the YAML file with the changes must contain the full set of rules that will be in effect in the security profile.
+When you change the rules in the security profile, all the existing rules will be deleted.
+Make sure the updated YAML file includes the full set of rules that the security profile should use.

 yc smartwebsecurity security-profile update <security_profile_name_or_ID> \